noredact/doc-paster/README.md

 - Change how text is sent to avoid the rapid pressing issue
 - Add images to this readme for better instructions
 - The "> " file indicator sometimes doesn't get cleared properly
+- Check for any remaining logic/prompts that allude to csv files only
 - Have this be tested on different systems
 - Clean codebase, remove debug comments, etc...